-Deadline for Applications: Applications for RFA 07-1 must either reach the offices of the Health Effects Institute by MARCH 5, 2008, or be sent by overnight air delivery service postmarked by that date.
+Deadline for Applications: Applications for RFA 08-2 must either reach the offices of the Health Effects Institute by MARCH 10, 2009, or be sent by overnight air delivery service postmarked by that date.
 Applications not meeting these conditions will not be considered.
 Applications should be submitted to Ms. Terésa Fasulo at HEI at the address above.
+HEI will acknowledge receipt of the application.